 A look at the state of sustainability within our universities and colleges from the perspective of staff working across the sector.

-Between 2015-2018 we been partnered with the EAUC, University and College Union (UCU), the Association of Colleges and the College Development Network to carry out research on the state of sustainability across further and higher education.
+Between 2015-2018, we were partnered with the EAUC, University and College Union (UCU), the Association of Colleges and the College Development Network to carry out research on the state of sustainability across further and higher education.
 Staff from across the sector completed an online survey annually so we could track how things were changing and developing.

 The findings of the research demonstrate the need for students’ unions to work with their institutions on making improvements on all aspects of sustainability.